lukesparreo/BioGeoDating_Geogenomics-1/Notes.md

 # Some notes

-A. Time-Dependent Birth-Death Models
+Time-Dependent Birth-Death Models:

 You can modify speciation (λ) and extinction (μ) rates over geological time.
 This can reflect tectonic shifts, sea level changes, or climate events.

-# Function to simulate a phylogenetic tree with divergence events due to barriers with DendroPy
+## Function to simulate a phylogenetic tree with divergence events due to barriers with DendroPy

     import numpy as np